emjavan/TACC_Tutorial/README.md

 enter code for 2-factor authentication
 ~~~~

-## 2. Clone this repository or make one
+## 2. Clone/fork this repository or make one
-* Once connected you are on a login node.
+* Once connected to TACC you are on a login node.
 Login nodes are a shared resource with other users.
-Do NOT run or do anything that requires computation/resources.
+Do **NOT** run or do anything that requires computation/resources.
 You can copy things to Corral (long-term storage), but other jobs must be done on a compute node.
 * cdw = change directory to $WORK, same as cd $WORK.
 TACC has 3 main directory $HOME, $WORK, $SCRATCH
 * You will need to become familiar with Linux and BASH to work efficiently in a high performance computing (HPC) environment
 ~~~~